amida-tech/recruitment-registry/api/README.md

 - `registry`: This table stores registry level settings and contains only one record.
 Currenly only data is the survey that is being used in user registration (column `profile_survey_id`).

 - `smtp`: This table stores email service specifics that are used for password reset functionality.
 At any point it only contains one active record.
-The subject and content of password reset email is stored in `smtp_text`.
+The subject and content of password reset email are stored in `smtp_text`.

 - `smtp_text`: This table stores translatable columns `content` and `subject` for password reset email.

 ### Record Updates

 Except account columns `email` and `password` in users table, none of the user facing columns ever overwrite a previous value and a history is always available.
 There are a few overwriting columns such as `meta` in `survey` table.
-These are which are mainly used for client level settings and do not contribute to any business logic.
+These are mainly used for client level settings and do not contribute to any business logic.

 ## References